wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 The setting is optional and falls back to site store lookup.
 For performance reasons, it may be desirable to set this explicitly to avoid lookups.

+#### localRepoEntitySourceName
+Name of the entity source name of the "local" repo the client uses data from.

+Should be the name of the entity source defined in [entitySources] setting.

+DEFAULT: ```local```

 ### Repository

 #### repoSiteId